 Helen Rhoda Quinn: 2018 Benjamin Franklin Medal in Physics

-These eight trailblazers of science and engineering developed technologies that lie at the foundation of the Internet and launched the wireless communications revolution.
+These nine trailblazers of science, engineering, and business developed technologies that lie at the foundation of the Internet and launched the wireless communications revolution.
 Their discoveries have made today’s exciting advancements in genome editing and optoelectronics possible.
 Their work helps us better understand our planet and the very nature of the universe.
 Their achievements are creating a better future for all of us.

 The Franklin Institute Awards Ceremony and Dinner will be held on Thursday, April 19, 2018.
 For event information, click here.